Maninder Buttar

-Maninderjeet Singh Buttar is an Indian singer and songwriter known for his work in Punjabi music.
-He is best known for songs "Yaari", "Sakhiyaan", "Ik Tera", "Pani Di Gal"and "Laare".
+Maninderjeet Singh Buttar is an Indian singer and songwriter associated with Punjabi music.
+He is known for his songs "Kite Kalli", "Yaari", "Sakhiyaan", "Ik Tera", "Pani Di Gal" and "Laare".

 Career

+In 2014, Buttar sang the song "Dil Nu" for the Punjabi romcom Oh My Pyo.

 His song Sakhiyaan has gathered a total of over 616 million views on YouTube.
 In 2015, his song Yaari was nominated for "Most Popular Song" in PTC Punjabi Music Awards.

 In 2018, shortly after the release of Sakhiyaan, the song became the number one song on the Punjabi Most Popular charts compiled by Gaana, and remained there through November 2018, and at number two through December.
-In 2014, Buttar sang the song "Dil Nu" for the Punjabi romcom Oh My Pyo.